 How it works

 Sessions are online via secure video call.
 I work with individuals and couples (60 minutes).
-Before your first session, we have a brief 15-minute call to see if this feels like the right fit for you.
-Fees are in USD.
+Before your first session, we have a free 15-minute call to see if this feels like the right fit for you.
+You can pay in any currency.
 There is no local record from our work, no involvement with any Russian institution, and no diagnosis code generated by what we do together.
 If you are inside Russia, we can discuss workable arrangements for payment on our introductory call.
 The work itself stays entirely private.